m-oehme/Systems-Development-and-Frameworks/3/README.md

 Test-drive the development of a GraphQL server.

 1. :heavy_check_mark: Setup an [apollo-server](https://www.apollographql.com/docs/apollo-server/).
-2. :x: Test drive your integration tests.
+2. :heavy_check_mark: Test drive your integration tests.
 As a first step, you can just write down the documentation, e.g.
    ```js
    it.todo("behaves in a specified way");